r-fameli/personal-site/README.md

 # Start building your own website
 This is a repository that I created to help others develop their websites in React.

+## Running locally
+To run locally, use the following commands:
+`npm run react-dev`
+`npm run server-dev`

 ## Tech stack